 Try practicing self-love so that you aren’t attracting experiences in your life that involve you becoming ANYTHING other than what your soul desires.

 I speak from experience when I say live your life authentically and UN-apologetically.
 Let that beautiful inner being permeate through those layers and allow her/him to get some light too!
 Do you ever water one side of a plant or expose one side of it to the sun?
 No, you nurture all of it.
 And that is the same you have to do for yourself, because you are just like that plant.

 The more authentic you become, the more you will attract other authentic individuals into your reality.
 The air will become thinner and it will become that much more easier for you to breathe without having to fight so hard to do so.

 Trading authenticity for approval, likes, relationships, will ONLY lead you on a path towards an unfulfilled life.
 While the false persona becomes full, your authentic self will be left starved.
 And the relationships that you do form will be CONDITIONAL versus unconditional.

 Be yourself TODAY…I mean ALL OF Y.O.U……and don’t wait another millisecond.
-STOP picking yourself apart for things you cannot alter, pray away, drink away, buy yourself out of, etc. Be exactly who you are and make the necessary adjustments as you go.
+STOP picking yourself apart for things you cannot alter, drink away, buy yourself out of, etc. Be exactly who you are and allow the divine spirit to help you make the necessary adjustments as you go.